Konner Wade: Baltimore Orioles (second stint)

 On February 3, 2021, Wade signed a minor league contract with the Baltimore Orioles organization, rejoining the club he had been with for four months in the 2017–18 offseason.
 On June 25, 2021, Wade's contract was purchased and he was promoted to the major leagues for the first time after he recorded a 3.48 earned run average for the Triple–A Norfolk Tides.
 He made his MLB debut the following day, and pitched 1.2 innings of relief against the Toronto Blue Jays, but allowed 6 earned runs on 7 hits.
 Wade was optioned back to Norfolk following the game.
 Wade was designated for assignment on July 3 following the waiver claim of Shaun Anderson.
 He was outrighted to Norfolk on July 5.
 On August 15, Wade's contract was selected by the Orioles.
 On October 25, Wade elected free agency.

 Seattle Mariners

 On April 30, 2022, Wade signed a minor league contract with the Seattle Mariners.
-He elected free agency on November 10, 2022.
+Wade pitched in 24 games (starting 23) for the Triple-A Tacoma Rainiers, registering a 5–7 record and 5.45 ERA with 78 strikeouts in 115 2/3 innings of work.
+He elected free agency following the season on November 10.

+On April 18, 2023, Wade re-signed with the Mariners organization on a new minor league contract.
+In 11 starts for Tacoma, he struggled to an 8.57 ERA with 32 strikeouts in 48 1/3 innings pitched.
+On July 26, Wade was released by Seattle.